mwganson/pdwrapper/README.md

 Default is true.
 There are warnings when the PDWrapper Tip Shape contains multiple solids, a big no no in Part Design.
 But such shapes are allowed by the PDWrapper object.
 They are only problematic when the subsequent operation, if any, does not reconcile this by bridging all of the disconnected shapes back together.
 In Part Design *every* boolean result in the chain must produce a single contiguous solid.
 PDWrappers can be a way to get around this limitation if used carefully.
 The Show Warnings property, if set to false, will disable output of these and a few other warning messages, which can become annoying after a time.<br/>

 ## Changelog
+* 0.2023.08.13 bug fix, checking for null shapes in placement adjustment dialog
 * 0.2022.02.26 don't remove shapebinders from the body when the pdwrapper is deleted
 * 0.2022.02.01 add warning when wrapping mesh containing multiple components
 * 0.2021.11.22 check if Refine property already exists before adding it